sria-the-fury/open-weather-sria/README.md

 A personal small project.
 A Little bit curiosity how the openWeatherMap API works.

 ## **Using :**
-- HTML5,CSS, Bootstrap and pure JavaScript.
+- HTML5, CSS, Bootstrap and pure JavaScript.
 - automatic geolocation by device GPS.
 - **Locationiq** API for Reverse geocoding and Forward geocoding.
 - **OpenWeatherMap** API for getting weather info of a specific area by latitude and longitude.